alias123/IEP-IPP-1/README.md

 This is a fork of IEP-IPP, an open source project last updated in 2007.

-This fork is under active development.
+This fork, **MyIEP** is under active development by students at [Chelsea School](http://chelseaschool.edu) in Hyattsville, MD.
+Contact rgoldman@chelseaschool.edu for more information.

 ## About Changes